Juniper/contrail-container-builder/README.md

 14. Remove all notions about OpenStack/Keystone/Kubernetes from Contrail containers and add separate containers (sidecars) bringing orchestrator-related functionality.
 15. Ubuntu version
 16. Nested cni.conf (if needed)
-17. /var/crashes folder should be created (mounted in host)
+17. ~~/var/crashes folder should be created~~
-18. Unnecessary packages should be removed from containers
+18. ~~Unnecessary packages should be removed from containers~~
 19. Make DEBUG logging configurable
 20. Multi-node deployment
 21. Cluster-deployment for Contrail, Cassandra, etc (Helm POC chart has problem for Cassandra config)
 22. Rework Helm charts to reuse third-party charts instead of built-in sections
 23. Add yum clean at the end of containers

-~~24.
-Rename kubernetes/kube-agent to kubernetes/vrouter-init~~
+24. ~~Rename kubernetes/kube-agent to kubernetes/vrouter-init~~

-~~25.
-Move kube-manager to kubernetes folder~~
+25. ~~Move kube-manager to kubernetes folder~~

-~~26.
-Add synchronization for containers (supposedly Cassandra and Zookeeper for controller should be run before contrail containers)~~
+26. ~~Add synchronization for containers (supposedly Cassandra and Zookeeper for controller should be run before contrail containers)~~
 27. Remove contrail-config section from yaml and remove all its remaining usages
 28. Add comments to each entrypoint.sh for interface ENV variables
+29. Rework configuration passing in charts